-Tables 8 and 8a - Demographic Yearbook 2009 - 2010
+Table 8 - Demographic Yearbook 2012

-Table 8 presents population of capital cities and cities of 100 000 or more inhabitants for the latest available year between 1990 and 2009.
-Table 8a presents the available data for year 2010.
+Table 8 presents population of capital cities and cities of 100 000 or more inhabitants for the latest available year between 1993 and 2012.

 Description of variables: Since the way in which cities are delimited differs from one country or area to another, the table not only presents data for the so-called city proper, but also for the urban agglomeration, if available.